zaffkea/Text-Gradiator/README.md

 The last parameter is a boolean that tells Text-Gradiator whether or not to prefer css.
 If you have are using text-shadow, you will want to keep it set to `false`.
 Otherwise, you might get some crazy results.

 ### How it works:
 Text-Gradiator creates a `canvas` element with many of the same display properties as your original text element and inserts it into the page.
 Then it fills the text with a gradient using the colors of your choice.
 It will use the same font and even apply a `text-shadow` if you are using one.
 Please, note that [Safari has a bug](https://twitter.com/zaffkea/status/596465921960599552), and cannot display text shadows around a gradient fill.
-Then, it gives the original text element a class of `.sr-only`.
+Then, it gives the original text element a class of `.tg-sr-only`.
 This will hide it from most viewers, while still making it accessible to screen readers.